goshevs/sparkHPC/README.md

 ## Introduction

-This repo offers a set of template scripts whose goal is to simplify running Apache Spark clusters on HPC infrastructure with PBS as a job scheduler.
+This repo offers a set of barebones scripts that simplify running Apache Spark clusters on HPC infrastructure with a PBS job scheduler.
-It is important to note that the spark configuration that these scripts set out is customized to serve a specific task.
-Users should not expect that this configuration would work well for their problem.
+It is important to note that the spark configuration that these scripts set up is customized to a specific task.
+Users should not expect that this configuration would work well with their data.

 ## How to use